nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/ERD.md

 You are going to visualize these relationships with [dbdiagram](https://dbdiagram.io/).
 If you didn't do it during initial installations and setup of your computer, go to that site and now register an account.

-Your instruction team will walk you through how to use dbdiagram to make an ERD for the data you currently have in Giffygram.
 To start, go to the dbdiagram app and create a new ERD.

 Paste the following code into the bar on the left and see your first, simple ERD.
-You and your instructors will build on this for the rest of the relationships.
+Your instruction team discuss how to use dbdiagram and how to identify and design the relationships between the data.

 ```html
 Table Users {